-The Plan review will continue next month: Chapter Two-Danelle; Chapter Five-Carrie; Policies –Christine; Tim-Recreation.
+The Plan review will continue next month: Chapter Two-Danelle; Tim-Recreation.

 Next the Planning Commission heard items of interest updates:

 - Transportation items update – Mike reported that the TAC from ACRPC will review the VT Route 22A Truck Route Study, and make revisions as needed.
 Their draft will be presented at a public meeting at the Vergennes Opera House on April 3, 2019.
-Carrie reported members of the Planning Commission recently met with other stake-holders to the Triangle Bike Loop Project.
+Carrie reported members of the Addison County Walk-Bike Council recently met with other stakeholders to review the Triangle Bike Loop Project.
 ACRPC has sent out an RFP for the study.
 A committee is being established to review the RFP.
 Shannon updated the Commission on a review of the VT Route 22A paving project to evaluate the scope of the paving request for the design of the class one paving project for submission to the VTrans paving division.
-A copy of ACRPC’s memo will be emailed to Commission members.
+A copy of ACRPC’s memo regarding the paving project will be emailed to Commission members.

-- Stormwater items update – Mike reported that the grant process for design, implementation, and funding for the Ecosystem Restoration Grant through DEC.is in a state of flux.
+- Stormwater items update – Mike reported that the grant process for design, implementation, and funding for the Ecosystem Restoration Grant through DEC is in a state of flux.
 The rules have changed to our disadvantage, but are expected to change again in the future.
 The details will be shared with the City Council at their next meeting, and a course of action will be determined.
-There was nothing new to report on Materials Management

 - Energy Planning update – Cheryl reported that the Energy Committee of ACRPC is meeting on February 5, 2019 to hear a presentation from ACORN.
 This will provide information relative to implementing community based programs.
 In addition there will be discussion of the approval process for town energy grant funding.

 Under new business, there was a discussion of publicizing email addresses and home addresses on the website.
-The consensus was to have a generic email for planning which Shannon would access and forward to Commission members as appropriate.
+The consensus was to have a generic email for the Planning Commission which Shannon would access and forward to Commission members as appropriate.
 Home addresses would not be listed on the website.

 Danelle had attended the City Council meeting with regard to funding the new Armory Lane facility.
 She noted to the Council that the plans met three of the goals from the current Municipal Development Plan.
 She emphasized that she was speaking as an individual, not on behalf of the Planning Commission.